Cleavn17/Huawei-Hackathon/README.md

 python3 mysolution.py --seed 123 --mutate output/123.json
 ```

-The time machine doesn't really work as well as I thought it would.
+The time machine doesn't really work as well as I thought it would (it never worked at all as we don't have proper profit accounting).

 ## Plotting